aditira00/INDE577-Data-Science-/supervised learning/8 - decision-regression trees/README.md

 # Decision Regression Tree

- 🧔 Darwin's theory: “survival of the fittest” states that the one who evoloves and fitter than other species servive.
+ 🧔 Darwin's theory: “survival of the fittest” states that the one who evolve and fitter than other species servive.
 But werent we studying Decision Tree ?

 ![image](https://media3.giphy.com/media/3orif0iFlJKUTgNYD6/200.gif)